UBC-STAT-IT/Documentation-Public/StatOffice/RequestTrackerStarterGuide.md

 **EXAMPLES**

-To search for a subject: `subject: STAT 301 registration`
+To search for a subject: `subject:'STAT 301 registration'`

 To search for all tickets (open, resolved, rejected, etc.): `status:any`